A unified framework of transformations based on the Jordan-Wigner transformation: Numerical test of different mappings

 The Hamiltonian in the second quantization form is given by Eq.~(\ref{Hamiltonian}).
-We calculate the electronic structure Hamiltonian of H$_2$ in the minimal basis, STO-3G, and the coefficients are calculated by ChemiQ package with a distance of 0.75000 \AA ~ between two H atoms:
+We calculate the electronic structure Hamiltonian of $\text{H}_2$ in the minimal basis, STO-3G, and the coefficients are calculated by ChemiQ package with a distance of 0.75000 \AA ~ between two hydrogen atoms,

-Then we apply JW, BK and 2SP transformations on the Hamiltonian, and the results are:
+Then we apply the JW, BK, and 2SP transformations on the Hamiltonian, and the results are:

-One can find that only Pauli $Z$ and $I$ are applied on $q_3$ in $H_{BK}$.
-Note that $q_3$ is always 0 in BK transformation, for there are two electrons in H$_2$ molecule, thus we can use the eigenvalue $+1$ to take the place of $Z_3$ in $H_{BK}$.
-Orbital rearrangement not only saves qubits needed in BK and MSP transformations but also reduces the Pauli weight.
-We rearrange the orbit of H$_2$ and use eigenvalues instead of $Z_1$ and $Z_3$, and the results are:

-The results are simplified a lot, but we must emphasize that the total particle number and segmented particle number must be conserved during the computation.

-Now we consider the gates in the quantum circuit to simulate the evolution operator of Hamiltonian, $e^{-iHt/\hbar}$.
-In general, for an item containing $n_x$ Pauli $X$s, $n_y$ Pauli $Y$s and $n_z$ Pauli $Z$s, the circuit will require $2(n_x+n_y+n_z-1)$ CNOT gates and $1+2(n_x+n_y)$ single-qubit (SQ) gates.
-We count the total number of Pauli $X$, $Y$, $Z$ operators of the Hamiltonian for JW, 2SP and BK transformations, and the number of CNOT and SQ gates used for one simulation step.
-The results are shown in Table \ref{tableofH2}.